jakerieger/X-Engine/README.md

 Entity behavior and scripting is handled by a JIT-compiled Lua runtime (thanks to LuaJIT), and the engine core itself is quite lightweight and modular, compiling to a small static library that can be linked to any Windows C++ application one wishes.

+> I'm currently working on the CMake package system in order to make using this with external projects much simpler.
+Everything seems to be working except for exporting LuaJIT, which has a custom build process.
+Once this is sorted out, a section on installation will be added to this readme.

 ## Modules

 ### X